-COVID-19: I want to acknowledge that we are operating in unusual circumstances this term.
-The current COVID-19 pandemic is affecting all of us in various ways, both big and small.
-PSU is working to keep the community informed, and you are not alone.
-Although this course has been designed as a fully online course, regardless the pandemic, I anticipate we may have to make additional changes as the term progresses and we learn what is working and what is not working for our course community.
-Please reach out if you have questions or concerns.
+COVID-19: I want to acknowledge that we continue to operate in unusual circumstances this term.
+The current COVID-19 pandemic is affecting all of us in various ways, either big or small.
+PSU is working to keep the community informed, and I would like you to know that you are not alone as we all try to get through the pandemic.
+Although this course has been designed as a fully online course, regardless the pandemic, I anticipate we may have to make additional changes as the term progresses, and we learn what is working and what is not working for our course community.
+Please reach out to me if you have questions or concerns.

 Net Etiquette: In all course communications, you are required to observe the rules of net etiquette.
 For example, your email message to me should include an appropriate subject, a proper greeting, a body text, and a signature (your name).

-General Rules for the D2L Use:
+Rules for the Canvas use include:

 - Avoid using all CAPS as it can give the impression that you are shouting.
 If you want to emphasize a point, use asterisks around a word or underline a word. - Avoid personal attacks, otherwise known as "flaming."
 If you read a message that you suspect might be a personal attack, resist the temptation to fire off a response.
-Instead, let your response sit before sending or request that your instructor resolve the situation. - If you disagree with a fellow student, describe your perspective clearly and politely rather than primarily criticizing her/his comments.
+Instead, let your response sit before sending or request that your instructor resolve the situation. - If you disagree with a fellow student, describe your perspective clearly and politely rather than primarily criticizing her/his/their comments.
 Avoid any personal criticism or potentially offensive language.